 If they do notice that your credit score has changed, they will send you an email to let you know.
 That is a helpful feature because most of us don’t make time to check out our credit scores every single month.

 When you work to improve your credit score, you might hope to see an overnight improvement.
 Unfortunately, it can take months or years to see serious progress towards your target credit score.
 If you have credit mistakes in your past, they might hold you back for a few years.

-At some point, your past mistakes will have less weight on your credit score but it important to know this as you work to improve your credit score.
+At some point, your past mistakes will have less weight on your credit score, but it is important to know this as you work to improve your credit score.

 The best place to start is by paying down your debts.
 Whether you try the snowball method or the avalanche method, find something that will motivate you to pay down your debts.
 In addition to paying down your debt, make sure that you are making on-time payments to your debts.